 Why Are Guys In Body Jewelry So Hot?
 A Very Serious Investigation

+Why Are Guys In Body Jewellery So Hot?
+A Very Serious Investigation

 From nipple rings to cartilage piercings, welcome the rise of thirst body jewelry.

-Around this time last year, our fantasies whirred with men wearing jewelry — think: Normal People's Paul Mescal and Bridgerton’s Regé-Jean Page and the shiny silver specimens hanging around their necks.
+Around this time last year, our fantasies whirred with men wearing jewellery — think: Normal People's Paul Mescal and Bridgerton’s Regé-Jean Page and the shiny silver specimens hanging around their necks.
 Locked up at home, with little to do but stare at our tiny little screens, we thirsted after our celebrity crushes, men whose accessories glinted in the sun and jangled with their every step.
-A year and countless men-in-jewelry sightings later, though, standard-issue necklaces have started to thaw out.
-Luckily, there’s now an even hotter ornament that all our crushes are wearing: jewelry that goes a little deeper, literally.
+A year and countless men-in-jewellery sightings later, though, standard-issue necklaces have started to thaw out.
+Luckily, there’s now an even hotter ornament that all our crushes are wearing: jewellery that goes a little deeper, literally.

 Advertisement